Adoption Process

 **All adopters receive a certificate for a complimentary pet health exam to be used within THREE (3) weeks of adoption at one of the listed local veterinarians.
 This is for an introductory health examination and consultation at no charge and does not include vaccinations, deworming, or any other diagnostic testing or treatments.
 It is recommended that all cats or kittens have a fecal test performed and be tested for FIV/FeLv as soon as possible after adoption, as well as receive any follow-up vaccinations.
 Adopters must also be aware that routine veterinary care and preventatives average about $200-$700 yearly for healthy cats.

 Thank you for adopting from Prince William County Animal Services Center!
-Below, you will find an overview o the fundamentals of cat care.
+Below, you will find a link for an overview of the fundamentals of cat care.
 Remember, we are here as a resource both before and after adoption.
 Please do not hesitate to reach out if you have any questions along the way.

 For digital access to the complete Adoption Packet visit https://www.pwcva.gov/department/animal-services